Anchorsify/Anchorsify.github.io/_projects/Genjutsu.md

 - Seal Speed: 24

 Effects: This can only be used on helpless or willing recipients.
 It places the subject into a trance-like state, similar to hypnosis.
 It causes them to recall any suppressed memories, and can help remember details they might otherwise have forgotten.
 Mechanically, this will unravel the effects of the A-rank Sennou Sousa no Jutsu, and gives a +5 bonus to Research rolls made to remember details about a previous experience (such as glancing around a room and needing to recall its contents).
 It will also uncover any memories suppressed due to trauma or similar causes.
 This can take anywhere from a few minutes to several hours, depending on what it's being used for, how deeply buried the hidden memories are, and how much information needs to be remembered.
 This technique may only be used on a given person once per day.

-#### --( Gosaru Tatari - Five Monkey Curse )--
-This technique interferes with the victim's ability to see, hear, smell, taste, and feel pain.
-Admittedly, the last one's an undesirable addition to the mix (in most circumstances), butthe technique makes up for that with its all-around usefulness.

-- Chakra: 32
-- Range: 25
-- Speed: 18
-- Seal Speed: 16

-Effects: This negates all ranks the victim has in Enhanced Hearing and Enhanced Sight, and any abilities dependant upon them (such as Blind Fighting or Genjutsu Awareness).
-They also suffer a -2 visibility penalty (which stacks with any other visibility penalties they may have).
-Their reduced sensory perception allows them to ignore the penalties of any Minor wounds they may be suffering from, which also means that minor wounds will not break any other genjutsu applied to them (including this one) while this genjutsu persists.

 #### --( Magen: Tetsuotome no Jutsu - Demonic Illusion: Iron Maiden Technique )--
 Chains burst from the ground beneath the victim and wrap around their legs, anchoring them in place, followed by two halves of an iron maiden, either on each side of the victim or in front of and behind them.
 The iron maiden slams shut with them in it, causing excruciating pain and a slew of debilitating injuries.